MasoudBimar/Angular-Step-By-Step/src/app/10-component-lifecycles/README.md

 }
 ```

+The `ngAfterContentChecked` hook checks for the content of the component on event change detection cycle.

 ### `ngAfterViewInit` / `ngAfterViewChecked`

-Runs after the component view and child views are initialized.
+the `ngAfterViewInit` hook runs after the component view and child views are initialized.
+this hook calls when angular finishes the initialization of the view in the DOM.

+> [!NOTE]
+> The view has been Initialized means the component and its templatehave been rendered & ready to be used.

 When to use: